Welcome to St. Alexis Orthodox Mission! A Mission of Joy!

 Individual confessions are offered at 9:00 AM on all other Sundays.

 A parish luncheon is hosted on most Sundays following Divine Liturgy by members of our community.
-Everyone is welcome to the luncheon.
+It is a time of wonderful fellowship and everyone is heartily invited to stay after and get to know the church community.
+We now also have Church School for children after Holy Communion!

-NB: Only Sunday services are held at St Alexis.
+NB: Ordinarily, only Sunday morning services are held at St Alexis.
 Please consider the following Florida local churches for other services: Annunciation Orthodox Church, Jacksonville; St. Justin Martyr Orthodox Church, Jacksonville; Holy Cross Antiochian Church; Ormond Beach; Holy Trinity Greek Orthodox Church, St. Augustine; and St. Demetrios Greek Orthodox Church, Daytona Beach.

 "The Church, being the presence, the Temple of the Holy Spirit, is that reality in which the very dichotomy of authority and freedom is constantly transcended and overcome, and this activity is the very life of the Church, the victory of communion over alienation and externality."